 intelligence, such as deep learning.

-The brain’s energy need multiplies in
+The brain’s energy needs multiply in

 warm-blooded animals.
 Although the human brain represents only 2% of the body